iblsoft/swimdemo/README.md

 ### Dependencies

+Before installing `python-qpid-proton` make sure you have `openssl-devel`, `libffi-devel`, and `python3-devel` packages installed (these are names of the packages on RHEL and its derivatives).

 The only package that needs to be installed on top of what is provided in the Python standard library is `python-qpid-proton`:

 ```bash